Master Case Taking with the Masters Course

 Why does Hahnemann say to put the remedy in water?

 Why are we supposed to take the remedy in water?
-How does it work?
-Is it more effective that way?

-(aph.
-247, footnote, from The Organon of Medicine)
+Aph.
+247, footnote-1, from The Organon of Medicine by Samuel Hahnemann, MD

 1. We ought not, even with the best chosen homeopathic medicine, for instance one pellet of the same potency that was beneficial at first, to let the patient have a second or third dose, taken dry.
-(My emphasis) In the same way, if the medicine was dissolved in water and the first dose proved beneficial, a second or third … dose from the bottle standing undisturbed, even in intervals of a few days, would prove no longer beneficial….
+In the same way, if the medicine was dissolved in water and the first dose proved beneficial, a second or third … dose from the bottle standing undisturbed, even in intervals of a few days, would prove no longer beneficial….

 Hahnemann goes on to say….